kubernetes/website/content/en/docs/tasks/run-application/rolling-update-replication-controller.md

 To update a service without an outage, `kubectl` supports what is called [rolling update](/docs/reference/generated/kubectl/kubectl-commands/#rolling-update), which updates one pod at a time, rather than taking down the entire service at the same time.
 See the [rolling update design document](https://git.k8s.io/community/contributors/design-proposals/cli/simple-rolling-update.md) for more information.

 Note that `kubectl rolling-update` only supports Replication Controllers.
-However, if you deploy applications with Replication Controllers, consider switching them to [Deployments](/docs/concepts/workloads/controllers/deployment/).
-A Deployment is a higher-level controller that automates rolling updates of applications declaratively, and therefore is recommended.
+However, if you deploy applications with Replication Controllers, consider switching them to [Deployments](/docs/concepts/workloads/deployment/).
+Deployment works at a higher-level with a controller that automates rolling updates of applications declaratively, and therefore is recommended.
 If you still want to keep your Replication Controllers and use `kubectl rolling-update`, keep reading:

 A rolling update applies changes to the configuration of pods being managed by